EdmontonPy/edmontonpy.github.io/presentations/index.md

 ### June 2017

 * [News](2017-06/News.md)
-* A presentation by Dennis Miller
+* Introduction to pytest by Dennis Miller

 ### May 2017